jmorris38/Module-9-Challenge-Professional-Readme-Generator/README.md

  ## Installation

- Install node.js then Install node modules using npm install command and then install the inquerir dependency
+ Install node.js then Install node modules using npm install command and then install the inquirer dependency

  ## Usage